r-t-k/StreamEngine/README.md

 ## The Status

 Right now I'm working on a proof of concept, so the plan to split the parts up might come later, for now the web app comprises the UI, Admin, and API as a Django monolith.
+Here is the GitHub project page for tracking progress: https://github.com/users/r-t-k/projects/2

 ## The Open Source Part